gurugeek/blog/posts/2009-09-12-britain-says-sorry-to-computing-pioneer-alan-turing.md

+slug: "britain-says-sorry-to-computing-pioneer-alan-turing"
+title: Britain says sorry to computing pioneer Alan Turing
+published_date: "2009-09-12 05:06:08 +0000"
-extends: default.liquid
+layout: default.liquid
-author: admin
+data:
   comments: true
-date: 12 Sep 2009 05:06:08 +0000
   layout: post
-slug: britain-says-sorry-to-computing-pioneer-alan-turing
-title: Britain says sorry to computing pioneer Alan Turing
   wordpress_id: 130
+  author: admin
 ---
 The British government has finally apologised to the late [Alan Turing](http://en.wikipedia.org/wiki/Alan_turing).
 For anyone not familiar with the name his achievements in the area of computer science, mathematics and cryptography are numerous.
 He was a man who gave his country everything and in return his country took everything from him.
 Better late than never I guess.